 The CSDG identifies two types of zones within the right-of-way for every street type-the Street Zone and the Active Zone (see Figure 3).
 The Street Zone is from curb to curb and includes all elements found in the roadway.
 The Active Zone is from curb to property line and includes pedestrian facilities, street trees, and sometimes stormwater management or street furniture, buffer zones and a frontage zone.
 Most streets will have an Active Zone on either side of the Street Zone.
 Bicycle facilities may be located in the Street Zone or the Active Zone depending on the street type and the design limitations.
-Section 2.1.2. reviews the CSDG street types found in the SSDAC Plan area and establishes guidelines for elements in the Active Zone.
+Section 2.1.2 reviews the CSDG street types found in the SSDAC Plan area and establishes guidelines for elements in the Active Zone.
 For elements in the Street Zone, refer to CSDG for Montgomery County roads.
-The CSDG also includes additional information on each street type.